This is a tutorial for leather hair bows with free printable and SVG bow templates that you can use to make your own.

 Materials for DIY Hair Bow

 Leather, Faux Leather or Felt – I used faux leather in this batch of bows but felt works just as well.
-There are variety of faux leather in both solid colors and patterns available on amazon.
+Here are a few of my favorite assorted sets:

 Hot Glue Gun – I have this super cheap and reliable one from Amazon.

 A cutting machine is not absolutely necessary but it sure makes things go faster.

 Step 1: Cut material from free printable for SVG hair bow template

 Both faux leather and felt are super easy to cut and can be done by hand with scissors.

 If you are cutting the templates using a cutting machine, I have a few tips.

 A lot of the non-name brand faux leather, especially if it is a solid or metallic color is super soft.
 It makes it hard to cut with a cutting machine because it snags.

 My first recommendation is to put it smooth side down on at least a green mat if not a purple mat.